 DOSAGE AND ADMINISTRATION

-See the full prescribing information for the long-acting asparaginase product to determine the duration of administration of RYLAZE as replacement therapy.
+Table 1 shows the number of RYLAZE dosages recommended for the intended duration of treatment for replacement of one dose of calaspargase pegol products (3 weeks of asparaginase coverage) or one dose of pegaspargase products (2 weeks of asparaginase coverage).
+See the full prescribing information for the long-acting asparaginase product to determine the total duration of administration of RYLAZE as replacement therapy.

 Recommended Monitoring And Dosage Modifications For Adverse Reactions